 This explosion drives the piston – which is seated flush in the cylinder – up, which translates the force of the explosion into the crankshaft.
 The crankshaft translates this power into a circular motion, eventually reaching the transmission, which transfers this power to the wheels.
 Finally, the remaining fuel-air mixture, both burned and unburned, exits through the exhaust port, and the cycle begins anew.
 This happens thousands of times a minute when a vehicle’s engine is running.

 But what happens once the exhaust gases exit the engine’s combustion chambers?
-First, it travels out of the engine via the exhaust manifolds (Figure A below), also known as exhaust headers or simply headers.
+First, it travels out of the engine via the exhaust manifolds, also known as exhaust headers or simply headers.
 Since most vehicles have multiple cylinders, each combusting their own fuel-air mixture and thereby producing their own exhaust, the exhaust manifold collects the spent fuel from each cylinder.
 The exhaust is then sent further down the exhaust system via a single tube known as the tailpipe.

 Reducing polluting emissions